veewee/xml/docs/encoding.md

 Besides the data, you can apply any [DOM configurator](dom.md#configurators) you please.
 In the example above, we tell the DOM document to be UTF8 and pretty printed.

 This function will transform the data to a full xml document string.
-If you need to render a partial xml document, you can use the function `element_encode`.
+If you need to render a partial xml document without xml header, you can use the function `element_encode`.

 More information about [the PHP format can be found here](#php-format).